AcroMedia/orange_ecom_profile/README.md

 > Priority configuration if you just want to skip the potatoes and get right to the good stuff.

 - **Libraries**
-  - After the Drupal install is finished, make sure to download and setup the libraries that are needed for the following modules:
+  - You'll need the following libraries setup before installing with the profile.
     - [CKEditor Color Button](https://www.drupal.org/project/colorbutton)
       - `/web/libraries/colorbutton`
       - [Color Button Download](http://ckeditor.com/addon/colorbutton)